asyncapi/spec/spec/asyncapi.md

 A message is the mechanism by which information is exchanged via a channel between [servers](#definitionsServer) and applications.
 A message MAY contain a payload and MAY also contain headers.
 The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
 The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
 Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.

 ### <a name="definitionsChannel"></a>Channel
 A channel is an addressable component, made available by the [server](#definitionsServer), for the organization of [messages](#definitionsMessage).
-[Sender](#definitionsSender) applications send messages to channels and [receiver](#definitionsReceiver) applications receive messages from channels.
+[Sender](#definitionsSender) applications send messages to channels and [receiver](#definitionsReceiver) applications receive messages from channels to perform an [operation](#definitionsOperation).
 [Servers](#definitionsServer) MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the [server](#definitionsServer) implementation, the channel MAY be included in the message via protocol-defined headers.

 ### <a name="definitionsProtocol"></a>Protocol
 A protocol is the mechanism (wireline protocol or API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
 Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, Anypoint MQ, MQTT, Solace, STOMP, Mercure, WebSocket, Google Pub/Sub, Pulsar.